wannerdev/mcopyfind/README.md

 ![opt in for plagiarism detection](https://user-images.githubusercontent.com/7975579/183043693-11f9e3eb-f782-4bd7-ae3e-8ab54654fc25.png)

-## Usage of standalone php copyfind
+## Usage of Standalone PHP Copyfind
 In the load_document class a testcase is prepared to use the php version without a moodle environment.
 Possibibly some path issues arise using it located outside of the moodle directory structure.
 They would need to be adjusted in the constructor of the class generate_report.
 The testcase is commented out at the bottom of the class load_document.